Happy Work, Happy Skin.

 Use a broad-spectrum SPF or moisturiser that includes blue light defence (look for iron oxides or antioxidant-rich formulas).

-✅ Research indicates that blue light exposure from screens may contribute to skin ageing and pigmentation.
+Research indicates that blue light exposure from screens may contribute to skin ageing and pigmentation, although further study is needed.
+Protecting your skin with antioxidants and sunscreen remains a good everyday habit.

-🔍 Recommended by multiple eye care professionals and supported by UK research, including Aston University.
+Recommended by eye care professionals and research at Aston UniversityNutrition and Skin Health:

 Need Extra Support?